 Apprehensively, this time the two senior-most women scientists will take charge of the mission.
 Ritu Karidhal and Muthayya Vanitha plan to execute the ISRO mission this time.

 Many people still wonder whether Chandrayaan 2 will be successful or not.
-According to our Astrologer Acharya Mridul Mishra, all the planets will be in the favorable condition.
+According to our Astrologer Acharya Mridul Mishra, who is an expert Vedic Astrologer, all the planets will be in the favorable condition.

 When Chandrayaan 2 launch will take place, Moon, Sun and Saturn will appearance at the time of launch,i.e., 2:51 am.